Global Project Quality Infrastructure

 The Global Project Quality Infrastructure (GPQI) in cooperation with the German Embassy and the Indo-German Chamber of Commerce (IGCC) organised an online exchange on “Technical Market Access Challenges in India - In Times of the Corona Pandemic” on 2 June 2020.

-COVID-19: Mexico includes automotive, construction and mining industries as essential and issues protocol to restart economic activities on June 1st
+COVID-19: Mexico includes automotive, construction and mining industries as essential and issues protocol to restart economic activities

 The Mexican government published on May 14th the protocol for a reopening strategy of economic, academic, and social activities.
 In it, the automotive, construction and mining industries were recognized as essential and will be able to restart activities after the approval of their sanitary security protocols.